Hurricane Melissa

 On Tuesday, October 28, Hurricane Melissa slammed into Jamaica’s southwest coast as a devastating Category 5 storm.

 Winds as high as 185 miles per hour and storm surges 9 to 13 feet above normal battered the island, leading to dozens of deaths and causing severe damage to buildings, utilities, roads and communications systems.
-Rainfall accumulations totalling between 30 to 40 inches have created catastrophic flooding and landslides.
+Rainfall accumulations totaling between 30 to 40 inches have created catastrophic flooding and landslides.
 Roads are blocked by debris, and widespread power and communication outages have occurred throughout the island, complicating evacuation efforts and emergency response.

 Melissa made landfall around noon near the town of New Hope, on Jamaica’s southwest coast.